-Due dates and times for the completion of assessment tasks (SATs) and outcomes must be strictly adhered to.
-Late submission of work will incur the result of N and a zero score for any assessed coursework.
+Due dates and times for the completion of School Assessed Tasks and outcomes must be strictly adhered to.
+Late submission of work will incur an N result and a zero score for any assessed coursework.
 If a student is awarded N for an outcome the whole unit is deemed as unsatisfactory.
-An N form notification letter will be forwarded to families and students.
+An N form notification will be forwarded to families and students via SEQTA.
 Students will have the opportunity to appeal the N result.
-Any appeal must initially involve a discussion with a VCE or VCE (VM) Leader and then be made in writing by the student and must be lodged via the VCE or Applied Learning Leaders within one week of receipt of the N result notification.
-Students then need to attend a hearing with the relevant Deputy Principal, VCE or Applied Learning Leader and Subject Teacher or Level Leader.
-A family member may attend the hearing as a support role, not as an advocate.
+Any appeal must initially involve a discussion with a VCE or Applied Learning Leader and then be made in writing by the student and lodged via the VCE or Applied Learning Leaders within one week of receipt of the N result notification.
+Students may then need to attend a hearing with the relevant Deputy Principal, VCE or Applied Learning Leader and Subject Teacher or Level Leader.
+A family member may attend the hearing in a support role, not as an advocate.
 A written response to the appeal will then be issued within 14 days.